rosalisf/LIRI-bot/README.md

 7. LIRI-bot will record all info printed on the command line to a txt file called SongsAndConcerts.txt and will always let you know that it was updated if no errors occur.

 ![LIRI print](rfreeb/Bootcamp_Week_11/NUEVA201907FSF3/11-js-constructors/LIRI-bot/liri_7.png)

+8. Press 'Control' 'C' on your keyboard to exit the program.